kexiZeroing/kexiZeroing.github.io/src/posts/rendering-performance.md

 </script>
 ```

 Speculation rules can also be used to just prefetch pages, without a full prerender.
-Unlike the older `<link rel="prefetch">` resource hint which just prefetched to the HTTP cache, documents loaded via speculation rules are processed in the same way that navigations are (but then not rendered) and are held in memory so will be available quicker to the browser once needed.
+Unlike the older `<link rel="prefetch">` resource hint which just prefetched to the HTTP disk cache, documents loaded via speculation rules are processed in the same way that navigations are (but then not rendered) and are held in memory so will be available quicker to the browser once needed. *Prefetch speculation rules only prefetch the document, not its subresources.*

 ```html
 <script type="speculationrules">